FrankM1/analytica/readme.txt

 3. More information on creating child theme. - https://codex.wordpress.org/Child_Themes

 -------------------------------------------------------
-ASTRA License
+Analytica License
 -------------------------------------------------------
+Analytica WordPress Theme, Copyright 2018 Qazana.
+Analytica is distributed under the terms of the GNU GPL v2 or later.

-Analytica WordPress Theme, Copyright 2018 WPAstra.
+Analytica is based on WPAstra WordPress Theme, Copyright 2018 WPAstra.
-Analytica is distributed under the terms of the GNU GPL.
+WPAstra is distributed under the terms of the GNU GPL v2 or later.

 Analytica is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
 Underscores is distributed under the terms of the GNU GPL v2 or later.